Living in Marbella: What’s So Great About it?

 City Life, Beaches, Cuisine, Mountains & Peace

-Marbella offers the best of all worlds.
 If you want city life, you’ve got it.
 If you’re looking for tranquillity, you’ve got that too, and all within the same city.
-You can enjoy miles of beaches, but also mountain trails with spectacular views, such as La Concha, the most recommended of all.
+You can enjoy of beaches, but also mountain trails with spectacular views, such as La Concha, the most recommended of all.
 It’s a place where you can disconnect without giving anything up and without having to leave the city.
 It is an ideal city, especially for families, with quality schools, sports and leisure activities, above all, and a sense of security and privacy that is not so easy to find in other destinations.

 Is Marbella safe to live in?